shubhamPassi/javascript-advanced-concepts/README.md

 obj1.y; // 200
 ```

--Let's understand what happens when you create an object (instance) of MyFunc() using new keyword.
+- Let's understand what happens when you create an object (instance) of MyFunc() using new keyword.
--First of all, new keyword creates an empty object - { }.
+- First of all, new keyword creates an empty object - { }.

--Second, it set's invisible 'prototype' property (or attribute) of this empty object to myFunc's prototype property.
+- Second, it set's invisible 'prototype' property (or attribute) of this empty object to myFunc's prototype property.
 As you can see in the above example, we have assigned new property 'y' using MyFunc.prototype.y.
 So, new empty object will also have same prototype property as MyFunc which includes y property.

--In third step, it binds all the properties and function declared with this keyword to new empty object.
+- In third step, it binds all the properties and function declared with this keyword to new empty object.
 Here, MyFunc includes only one property x which is declared with this keyword.
 So new empty object will now include x property.
 MyFunc also includes myVar variable which does not declared with this keyword.
 So myVar will not be included in new object.

--In the fourth and last step, it will return this newly created object.
+- In the fourth and last step, it will return this newly created object.
 MyFunc does not include return statement but compiler will implicitly insert 'return this' at the end.

--The following figure illustrates the above process.
+- The following figure illustrates the above process.

 ![](new-keyword.png)